RahshaunSharpe/PythonHashing/README.md

   # Must have Python3 installed
     Usage: python3 ./hashsearch.py
-  # Script Will prompt you to Inter a hash or a file containting multiple hashes
+  # Script Will prompt you to Enter a hash or a file containting multiple hashes
     Enter a single hash value or the path to a file containing hashes:

   # If file is in current local directory then you can just call file such as: